slatron/slatron.github.io/_posts/2025-03-27-youngblood-1.md

 - Looks like metal-armed asdshole has pointy ears like Cougar.
 Is Daddy?!!?
 Nope, that’s Combat from the other team.
 What the hell are the rules here.
 - Also,  Combat?!?
-- Whatever Liefeld thinks the Saddam character is aligned with, Psy-boi makes a point of insisting he likes the way he dictates - but is a contract soldier for the highest bidder
+- Whatever Liefeld thinks the Saddam character is aligned with, Psy-boi makes a point of insisting he likes the way he dictates
-  - With the images, is this some sympathizer BS
+  - is this some sympathizer BS
 - Are these dudes also celebs?

 ##### Page 14-15